Out-of-state attorneys wishing to appear in Illinois proceedings should follow these steps:

 Fees should not be sent to the ARDC at the time of the initial filing and service of the attorney’s verified Statement.
 The ARDC will contact the attorney with payment instructions after receiving the attorney’s verified Statement.

 Out-of-state attorneys must register with the ARDC within 30 days of filing a verified Statement if not already registered with the ARDC for the current year, and thereafter, annually.
-Registration, including payment of the registration fee, is done online through the ARDC’s online registration system.
+Registration, including payment of the registration fee, is done online through the ARDC’s online registration portal.
 The ARDC sends registration notices to attorneys practicing in Illinois pursuant to Rule 707 in mid-January

 Out-of-state attorneys are responsible for the $250 per-proceeding fee and ARDC registration fees upon the filing of a Rule 707 verified Statement whether or not they actually appear before the Illinois court or tribunal thereafter.